 We are very proud to host a herman and herman clothiers trunk show this Friday, August 3 from 6-8pm.
-This fabulous, new, tomboy chic line is incredibly wearable (luxe staples cut beautifully from amazing fabrics).
-Here, we chat briefly with Susan and Tracy Wohlgenant, ex-sisters in law, designers and co-founders of herman and herman™ clothiers about their muses.
+Here we chat briefly with ex-sisters in law, designers and co-founders of herman and herman™ clothiers Susan and Tracy Wohlgenant about muses.

 The Muses were nine Greek goddesses presiding over the arts and literature whom artists and poets called on for inspiration before beginning work.
 Poems often began with a summons; thus, Homer's Odyssey begins, "Sing to me of the man, Muse."

 Tracy: I think that the muse piece is very important to us because what happens is these muses become a touch point for the brand.
 When we started the brand we listed muses, be it fictional characters like Addie Pray or real people like Jean Seberg.
 We had a list, and Susan, correct me if I’m wrong, but I believe our first muse was Addie Pray, the little girl from "Paper Moon"?